MicrosoftDocs/minecraft-creator/creator/Documents/AdvancedCustomBlocks.md

 ---
-author: mammerla
+author: JimSeaman42
-ms.author: JimSeaman42
+ms.author: mikeam
-title: Custom Blocks Part 2 Geometry and Materials ms.prod: gaming
+title: "Custom Blocks Part 2: Geometry and Materials" ms.prod: gaming
 description: "A guide to using the Geometry and Material instances to create custom blocks in Minecraft: Bedrock Edition"
 ---